QuickBooks Blog

 Back up essential files like accounting documents, client information, and emails.
 Provide employees with external drives or cloud storage to ensure all data is securely stored for the new year.

-Test your backups and encrypt sensitive data: Regularly check that you can restore backup files without issues.
-Protect your backups with encryption to prevent unauthorized access.
+Regularly check that you can restore backup files without issues and protect your backups with encryption to prevent unauthorized access.

 15. Download important files and reports